christiandunkel/raytracer/documentation/documentation.md

 ```

 - `name` is a string, defining the name of the light.
-- `pos` is the position of the diffuse point light in world space, and it consists of 3 numbers for the x-, y- and z-axis that are separated by spaces.
+- `pos` is its position in world space, and it consists of 3 numbers for the x-, y- and z-axis that are separated by spaces.
 - `color` defines the light color as a RGB value, consisting of 3 numbers from 0 to 1 that are separated by spaces.
 - `intensity` is the light intensity.
 It is a single number that has to be in the range of 0 to 1.